-The McCoy Award is presented annually by the CIC to somebody with outstanding lifetime volunteer service dedicated to improving the Multnomah County community.
-This year's award winner will be honored by county officials at the County’s Annual Volunteer Award Ceremony on April 18th and their name will appear on a plaque with past winners on permanent public display in the Multnomah County Boardroom.
-FILL OUT THE NOMINATION APPLICATION.
+The McCoy Award is presented annually by the Multnomah County Citizen Involvement Committee to somebody with outstanding lifetime volunteer service dedicated to improving the county community.
+This year's award winner will be honored by county officials at the county’s Annual Volunteer Award Ceremony on April 30th and their name will appear on a plaque with past winners on permanent public display in the Multnomah County Boardroom.
+FILL OUT THE NOMINATION APPLICATION March 23rd, 2014.

 Past winners have been substantially involved in one or more issues important to Chair McCoy: civil rights, human rights, affirmative action, community, neighborhood, local political party, local government, environmental, or educational.